-The net tangible book value of the Company at June 30, 1996 was approximately \$5.3 million, or \$.16 per share of Common Stock.
-After giving effect to the Reorganization and the S Corporation Distribution as if it had been made as of June 30, 1996 and the Company's S corporation status had terminated at such date, the pro forma net tangible book value of the Company at June 30, 1996 would have been approximately \$(164.5) million, or \$(5.03) per share of Common Stock.
-After giving effect to the sale by the Company of shares of Common Stock in the Offerings and the application of the estimated net proceeds therefrom to repay indebtedness under the S Distribution Notes and the Company's Credit Agreement, the pro forma net tangible book value of the Company as adjusted at June 30, 1996 would have been approximately \$23.5 million, or \$.56 per share.
+The net tangible book value of the Company at June 30, 1996 approximately \$5.3 million, or \$.16 per share of Common Stock.
+After giving effect to the Reorganization and the $\,$ S Corporation Distribution $\,$ as if it $\,$ had been made as of June 30, 1996 and the Company's S corporation status had terminated at such date, the pro forma net tangible book value of the Company at June 30, 1996 would have been approximately \$(110.5) million, or \$(3.10) per share of Common Stock.
+After giving effect to the sale by the Company of shares of Common Stock in the Offerings and the application of the estimated net proceeds therefrom to repay indebtedness under the S Distribution Notes, the pro forma net tangible book value of the Company as adjusted at June 30, 1996 would have been approximately \$5.8 million, or \$.14 per share.
 See "Company History, the Reorganization and Prior S Corporation Status" and "Use of Proceeds."
-This represents an immediate increase in net tangible book value of \$5.59 per share to the Principal Stockholders and an immediate net tangible book value dilution of \$21.44 per share to investors purchasing shares in the Offerings.
+This represents an immediate increase in net tangible book value of \$3.24 per share to the Principal Stockholders and an immediate net tangible book value dilution of \$17.86 per share to investors purchasing shares in the Offerings.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share (1) \$ 22.00 Net tangible book value at June 30, 1996 \$.16 Increase attributable to the establishment of deferred tax assets .23 Decrease attributable to S Corporation Distribution and Reorganization (3) (5.42) Adjusted net tangible book value per share before the Offerings (5.03) Increase attributable to new investors in the Offerings 5.59 Net tangible book value, as further adjusted, per share after the Offerings (2) .56 Dilution per share to new investors \$ 21.44
+Initial public offering price per share (1) Ş 18.00 Net tangible book value at June 30, 1996 \$.16 Increase attributable to the establishment of deferred tax assets .23 Decrease attributable to S Corporation Distribution and Reorganization (2)(3) (3 .49)

+Adjusted net tangible book value per share before the Offerings (3.10) Increase attributable to new investors in the Offerings 3.24 Net tangible book value, as further adjusted, per share after the Offerings (3) .14 Dilution per share to new investors \$ 17.86

-- (1) Before deducting estimated underwriting discounts and commissions and estimated expenses of the Offerings payable by the Company. - (2) Excludes approximately 5,000,000 shares of Common Stock reserved for issuance pursuant to awards under the 1996 Equity Plan and the Directors' Plan, including options to purchase 1,207,405 shares of Common Stock to be granted immediately prior to the Offerings.
-Of such options, 1,137,590 will have an exercise price per share equal to the initial public offering price of the Common Stock and 69,807 will have an exercise price of \$21.49 per share.
-The Company does not anticipate recording compensation expense relating to the grant of any such options.
-See "Management -- Employment Agreements," "-- 1996 Equity Incentive Plan" and "-- 1996 Non-Employee Directors' Stock Option Plan." - (3) Reflects the \$300,000 to be paid by the Company to the Marciano Trusts in connection with the merger of Marciano International with and into the Company.
+- (1) Before deducting estimated underwriting discounts and commissions and estimated expenses of the Offerings payable by the Company. - (2) Reflects the \$300,000 to be paid by the Company to the Marciano Trusts in connection with the merger of Marciano International with and into the Company. - (3) Includes 3,000,000 shares of Common Stock to be issued to the Principal Stockholders as part of the S Corporation Distribution.
+See "Company History, the Reorganization and Prior S Corporation Status."
+Excludes approximately 5,000,000 shares of Common Stock reserved for issuance pursuant to awards under the 1996 Equity Plan and the Directors' Plan, including options to purchase 1,208,405 shares of Common Stock to be granted immediately prior to the Offerings with an exercise price per share equal to the initial public offering price of the Common Stock.
+See "Management --- Employment Agreements," "-- 1996 Equity Incentive Plan" and "-- 1996 Non-Employee Directors' Stock Option Plan."